Quandela/Perceval/docs/source/circuits.rst

 Unitary Matrices
 ----------------

-Except for circuits using :ref:`Time Delay`, any circuit can be converted into its unitary matrix.
-Depending if your circuit is using :ref:`Parameters` or not, the unitary matrix will be symbolic or numeric.
+Any circuit can be converted into its unitary matrix.

 >>> chip4mode = pcvl.Circuit(m=4, name="QChip")
 >>> phis = [pcvl.Parameter("phi1"), pcvl.Parameter("phi2"),